 Our technical expertise spans all industry sectors including biotechnology, chemistry, pharmaceuticals, business and finance, creative, entertainment, hospitality and media, consumer, luxury and fashion goods, electronic and electrical engineering, mechanical engineering, computer technology and physics.

-The D Young & Co litigation team have written the UK chapter of the World Trademark Review "Trademark Litigation: A Global Guide 2019".
+The D Young & Co litigation team have written the UK chapter of the World Trademark Review "Trademark Litigation: A Global Guide 2022".
 The guide is a simple, easy-to-use digest of the fundamentals of litigation practice in key jurisdictions.
-The guide can be viewed in full on the World Trademark Review website (link below).TM litigation guide
+The guide can be viewed in full using the link below.TM litigation guide

 Cases we have been involved in include